Keyur B

 While some businesses consider burnout to be a personal issue, it is actually an organizational issue caused by unfair treatment, unmanageable workloads, poor communication, and other pressures.
 Repairing it will necessitate structural changes as well as ongoing assistance.
 Mental health support that is available to both full-time and part-time employees can distinguish your workplace.
 A well-designed training programme that includes input from outside experts assists employees in identifying and overcoming early warning signs of burnout, resulting in improved retention, reduced sick time, and increased productivity.

-7. Quicker On-boarding
+7. Quick On-boarding

 Well-structured onboarding is one of the best training methods for employees that is especially important for businesses with multiple locations.
 It is critical to provide the same onboarding experience to frontline hires across all branches.
 Modern learning solutions are known not only for their ability to upskill but also for their ability to create impactful onboarding.
 You can determine the time-to-productivity of the frontline and take real-time actions to reduce it using deep analytics such as productivity score and skill score.
 AR can be of super help here as it can minimize the spent in on job trainings while ensuring the purpose is fulfilled.